Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Special exercises and massage

-1. Squeezing the jaw with the palms below on both sides, you need to lightly press with your fingers, massaging it in a circular motion.
+1. Squeezing your jaw with your palms below on both sides, you need to press lightly with your fingers, massaging it in a circular motion.
 It is advisable to repeat such manipulations, which help relieve tension from the problem area, every day for at least 2-3 minutes.

 2. Chin muscle training.
 With your mouth slightly open, you need to push your jaw back with your fingers.
 The procedure is repeated several times during the day, at least 10 times in 1 approach.